-Students should consult the faculty bio pages to learn more about faculty expertise and reach out to meet faculty and ask them to serve as teaching mentors.
-It is the responsibility of the student to secure teaching practicum mentors and students are expected to work with a different mentor for each practicum.
-The teaching mentor should be separate from the GRA supervisor.
+Arranging the teaching practicum: Students should consult the faculty bio pages to learn more about faculty expertise and reach out to meet faculty and ask them to serve as teaching practicum mentors.
+It is the responsibility of the student to secure teaching practicum mentor and students are expected to work with a different mentor for each practicum.

-Teaching Practica Supervision
+Teaching Practicum Supervision